Michael Urie: Career

 In January 2012, Urie made his Broadway debut, joining the cast of the second revival of How to Succeed in Business Without Really Trying in the role of Bud Frump.

 Urie has also started his own website for videoblogging and live chats.
 In 2012, Urie also starred as the mysterious limo driver James in the film adaptation of Wendy Mass's children's book Jeremy Fink and the Meaning of Life, written and directed by Tamar Halpern.

 Urie was one of the leads in CBS's short-lived series Partners.
 The multi-camera comedy, from Will & Grace creators Max Mutchnick and David Kohan, centered on lifelong friends and business partners – one straight and one gay.
 The series premiered on September 24, 2012, but was cancelled after only six episodes had aired.

 His performance in 2013's one-man show Buyer & Cellar won him a Clarence Derwent Award as well as a Drama Desk Award for Outstanding Solo Performance.

 In April 2015, Urie became the host of Cocktails & Classics on Logo TV, in which he and panels of celebrity friends watch and comment on classic movies while imbibing cocktails named or made for the films.
 Films profiled on the series have included All About Eve, Steel Magnolias, Valley of the Dolls, Breakfast at Tiffany's, and Mommie Dearest.

 In November 2018, Urie starred as Arnold Beckoff in Harvey Fierstein's Torch Song revival on Broadway.

 He had a recurring role as Redmond, the gossipy book agent, in the popular TVLand drama-comedy series Younger, produced by Darren Star.

 In 2018, Urie played Prince Hamlet in the Shakespeare Theatre Company's production of Hamlet in Washington, DC.
 He reprised the role in mid-2019 for the company's "Free for All" production run.

 On September 13, 2019, it was announced that Urie would once again team up with his Ugly Betty co-star Becki Newton on a sitcom project for CBS and Warner Bros.
-Television called Fun, for which both would co-star and co-executive produce with creator Michael Patrick King and fellow Ugly Betty showrunners Tracy Poust and Jon Kinnally.
+Television called Fun, in which he would both co-star and serve as a co-executive producer with creator Michael Patrick King and fellow Ugly Betty showrunners Tracy Poust and Jon Kinnally.
 CBS passed on the pilot of the series on May 4, 2020.

 In 2021, Urie starred in the Netflix Christmas romantic comedy Single All the Way.

+In 2023, Urie began starring in the Apple TV+ series Shrinking.

 Personal life

 In 2009, Urie referred to himself as "a member of the LGBT community" on his website.
-In a 2010 interview with The Advocate, he said that he was in a relationship with a man and identifies as "queer".
+In a 2010 interview with The Advocate, he said that he was in a relationship with a man and is queer.
 He said it never felt wrong when he was with women previously.
+Since 2008, he has been in a relationship with actor and writer Ryan Spahn.